21st Century Education

-Nationally, I have worked with my colleagues in the House and Senate to make sure that early childhood education (“ECE”) programs are continuously improving, while reaching as many children as possible.
+Nationally, Jim has worked with his colleagues in the House and Senate to make sure that early childhood education (“ECE”) programs are continuously improving, while reaching as many children as possible.
 Head Start and Early Head Start are great examples of ECE programs that have repeatedly proved their worth by substantially bettering educational outcomes for low-income children.
 In fact, students enrolled in these programs are significantly more likely than their non-Head Start peers to complete high school and attend college.

-In previous years, I have introduced legislation that will improve our early childhood education programs and provide easier access to them as well.
+In previous years, Jim has introduced legislation that will improve our early childhood education programs and provide easier access to them as well.
 The Total Learning Act creates community partnerships that implement high quality early childhood curricula.
 The Total Learning Program at Bridgeport’s Action for Community Development was the model for this legislation and is the gold standard with its use of multiple modalities, integration of social services and high level of parent involvement.
 And the Supporting Early Learning Act establishes two competitive grant programs ($350 million total in its first year) that will help states better their early learning systems.
-While all students stand to gain from these innovations, I am especially focused on improving outcomes for students from low-income neighborhoods.
+While all students stand to gain from these innovations, Jim is especially focused on improving outcomes for students from low-income neighborhoods.

 College or post-graduate training is no longer a luxury.
 Yet more and more high school graduates are turning away from the spiraling cost of college and an uncertain future saddled with tuition debt.

-Most recently, my colleagues and I passed the bipartisan Student Loan Certainty Act.
+Most recently, Jim and his colleagues passed the bipartisan Student Loan Certainty Act.
 That law stopped federal student loan rates from doubling from 3.4 to 6.8 percent and fixed the interest rate for the life of the loan, providing certainty to borrowers.
 We still have more work to do to ensure college is affordable for all students.

 COVID in the Classroom

 Due to the recent outbreak of COVID-19, education in Connecticut and nationwide has undergone much innovation.
 With more understanding of this virus every day, schools are adjusting and preparing more for a potential second wave of the pandemic.
-I continue to work towards allocating federal funds for keeping our students safe and healthy as they continue their education.
+Jim continues to work towards allocating federal funds for keeping our students safe and healthy as they continue their education.

 Connecticut has been one of the first and only states to exhibit significant downturn in coronavirus cases.
 With continues precaution, schools are able to paint a clearer picture for their students returning for the 2020-2021 school year.
-I am committed to keeping our students safe as these new precautions are set locally and nationally so that our children’s education is not hindered.
-I want to emphasize that student safety and the safety of their learning environment is my priority as we continue to face this pandemic.
+Jim is committed to keeping our students safe as these new precautions are set locally and nationally so that our children’s education is not hindered.
+He wants to emphasize that student safety and the safety of their learning environment is his priority as we continue to face this pandemic.